 Espresso Powder: I add instant espresso powder to enhance the flavor profile of these cookies.
 It is optional, but highly recommended.

 Cocoa: Unsweetened natural cocoa powder works best here.
+But you could also swap it for Dutch processed too.

-How to make double chocolate chip cookies:
+How to make chocolate cookie dough:

 How do you know when chocolate cookies are done?